All information on the CheckYourFood Group (CYFG) platform is provided within the framework of the 'NHS England Information Standard'.

 9. All the composition data is for the edible portion of the food unless the ingredient states for some meat ingredients as ‘bone in’.
 If a meat is generally always sold with bone in, such as shoulder of lamb we have left its display name as ‘lamb shoulder’ and included data for ‘lamb shoulder – boneless’ as well.
 For fish all data is for the fillet unless otherwise stated and the tinned fish that include bones have been highlighted where possible.

 11. We have included the allergen information on the 14 allergens for filtering, provided by the UK Food Standards Agency (several ingredients are now required to be referenced as allergens on all food labeling).
-We have also included a lactose notification, lactose intolerance is not an allergy but there are many people who are affected by it.
+We have also included a lactose notification as the FSA require this to be highlighted on labeling.

-12. We have calculated the glycemic load figures using the standard calculation of multiplying the amount of carbohydrate in an ingredient by the Glycemic index figure for that ingredient and divided by 100.
-The Glycemic index figures have come from a comparison of figures from the Montignac method, www.glycemicindex.com and the American Diabetes Association.
+12. We have calculated the glycemic load figures using the standard calculation of multiplying the amount of 'available' carbohydrate (net carbs) in an ingredient by the Glycemic index figure for that ingredient and divided by 100.
+The Glycemic index figures have come from a comparison of figures from the Montignac method, www.glycemicindex.com, the EU Diogenes project and the American Diabetes Association.
 We have taken into consideration the increase in GL that occurs with the over night soaking and boiling of dried pulses and the reduction in GL when cooking pasta al dente.
 We have also taken into consideration the increase in GL that comes from baking sweet potato as the nature of the starch is changed.
 Due to the complexity of the GI calculations these figures are a guideline only.